mgn3wbie/delight/README.md

 To get the program running on your own environment, first [install Elixir](https://elixir-lang.org/install.html#by-operating-system).

+Pass your id and secret from the Spotify API as temporary [ENV variables](https://www.autodesk.com/fr/support/technical/article/caas/sfdcarticles/sfdcarticles/FRA/How-to-set-an-environment-variable.html) under the names **CLIENT_ID** and **CLIENT_SECRET**

 Then run the following command :
 ``` shell
 mix deps.get